Mini in Size, Massive in Demand

 A Growing Brand Needs a Large Team of Technicians

 To keep up with the demand for its cars, parent company BMW has partnered with Lincoln Technical Institute to train new automotive technicians on Mini-specific technologies.
 The BMW STEP (Service Technician Education Program) is now available for students training at Lincoln’s Grand Prairie, Texas campus.

 Lincoln Tech’s Grand Prairie, TX Campus President Mike Couling remarked, “Mini is a growing, exciting brand and they’re producing some very advanced vehicles that require uniquely-skilled technicians for maintenance.
 We’re honored to have been chosen as one of the first sites in the country to train those future technicians, and we look forward to helping Mini build its workforce.”

-MINI STEP is a program that includes hands-on experience working with MINI diagnostic codes, brake systems, electrical systems, on-board computers and more.
-Students enrolled in Lincoln’s Automotive Technology career training program can apply for the opportunity to be in MINI STEP, which comes at no additional cost.
-BMW of North America pays each student’s tuition and after their four-month training is complete, they can graduate and begin applying for positions at Mini dealerships around the country!
+BMW STEP is a program that includes hands-on experience working with diagnostic codes, brake systems, electrical systems, on-board computers and more.
+Students enrolled in Lincoln’s Automotive Technology career training program can apply for the opportunity to be in BMW STEP, which comes at no additional cost.
+BMW of North America pays each student’s tuition and after their four-month training is complete, they can graduate and begin applying for positions at Mini dealerships around the country.

-In the next eight years, Texas will see a rising demand of more than 19,000 Automotive Technicians – ten percent of the 190,000 technicians needed nationwide!
-Lincoln Tech and the MINI STEP program are committed to providing the highest quality training to fulfill that need.
+In the next eight years, Texas will see a rising demand of more than 19,000 Automotive Technicians – ten percent of the 190,000 technicians needed nationwide.
+Lincoln Tech and the BMW STEP program are committed to providing the highest quality training to fulfill that need.